-(2) Where, under the provisions of section 29-1-206, a county or municipality in this state enters into an intergovernmental agreement for reciprocal law enforcement with a bordering county or with a municipality within a bordering county that is located in another state, the law enforcement agency head of either county or municipality may, pursuant to the provisions of such intergovernmental agreement, request the law enforcement agency head of the other county or municipality to assign deputy sheriffs or other peace officers to perform law enforcement duties within the jurisdiction of such requesting law enforcement agency head and under such terms and conditions as are stated in the intergovernmental agreement.
-Prior to such assignment, such deputy sheriffs or other peace officers in this state as provided for in section 29-1-206.
-Such deputy sheriffs or other peace officers shall, while so assigned and performing duties subject to the direction and control of the requesting law enforcement agency head as do regular deputies or other peace officers of such requesting law enforcement agency head.
+- (2) Where, under the provisions of section 29-1-206 (1), a county, municipality, or state institution of higher education, in this state enters into an intergovernmental agreement for reciprocal law enforcement with a bordering county or with a municipality within a bordering county that is located in another state, the law enforcement agency head of either county or municipality or of the state institution of higher education may, pursuant to the provisions of the intergovernmental agreement, request the law enforcement agency head of the other county or municipality or state institution of higher education to assign deputy sheriffs or other peace officers to perform law enforcement duties within the jurisdiction of the requesting law enforcement agency head and under the terms and conditions as are stated in the intergovernmental agreement.
+Prior to an assignment, the deputy sheriffs or other peace officers shall obtain recognition as peace officers in this state as provided for in section 29-1-206 (1).
+The deputy sheriffs or other peace officers shall, while so assigned and performing duties subject to the direction and control of the requesting law enforcement agency head, have the same power within the jurisdiction of the requesting law enforcement agency head as do regular deputies or other peace officers of the requesting law enforcement agency head. - (3) Where, under the provisions of section 29-1-206 (2), a city and county that has a (a) population of five hundred thousand or more persons enters into an intergovernmental agreement with a law enforcement agency from a state that borders Colorado for the provision of law enforcement, the chief of the police department for the city and county may, pursuant to the provisions of the intergovernmental agreement, request the law enforcement agency from the other state to assign deputy sheriffs or other peace officers to perform law enforcement duties within the city and county and under the terms and conditions stated in the intergovernmental agreement.
+Prior to the assignment, the deputy sheriffs or other peace officers shall obtain recognition as peace officers in this state as provided for in section 29-1-206.
+The deputy sheriffs or other peace officers shall, while so assigned and performing duties subject to the direction and control of the chief of the police department for the city and county have the same powers within the city and county as do regular deputies or other peace officers of the city and county. - (b) This subsection (3) is repealed, effective September 15, 2008.

 Source: L. 63: p.
 730, § 2.
 CRS 53: § 99-2-6.
 C.R.S.
 1963: § 99-2-5.
 L. 93: Entire section amended, p.
 246, § 3, effective March 31.
 L. 96: (2) amended, p.
 1574, § 8, effective June 3.
 L. 2000: (2) amended, p.
 44, § 5, effective March 10.
+L. 2008: Entire section amended, p.
+90, § 14, effective March 18; (2) amended and (3) added, p.
+699, § 2, effective May 1.